 (d) Education.
 During the 3-year period immediately preceding the filing of an application, the applicant must demonstrate completion of 45 credit hours of approved continuing legal education for appellate practice certification.
 Accreditation of educational hours is subject to policies established by the appellate practice certification committee or the board of legal specialization and education.

 - (1) The applicant must submit the names and addresses of at least 4 lawyers, who are neither relatives nor current associates or partners, as references to attest to the applicant's substantial involvement and competence in appellate practice, as well as the applicant's character, ethics, and reputation for professionalism.
 These lawyers must be involved in appellate practice and familiar with the applicant's practice.

 - (2) The applicant must submit the names and addresses of at least 2 judges before whom the applicant has appeared on appellate matters within the last 2 years to attest to the applicant's substantial involvement and competence in appellate practice, as well as the applicant's character, ethics, and reputation for professionalism.

-- (3) The appellate practice certification committee may, at its option, send reference forms to other attorneys and judges.
+- (3) The appellate practice certification committee may send reference forms to other lawyers and judges.

 recognition, preservation, and presentation of trial error, and knowledge and application of the rules of appellate procedure applicable to state and federal appellate practice in Florida – to justify the representation of special competence to the legal profession and public.